 What Are Dividends?

-Before we delve deeper into the subject, first, let’s talk about what are dividends.
+Before we delve deeper into the subject, first, let’s discuss dividends.
 Regular dividends are cash distributions paid by companies from their earnings to their shareholders.
 A shareholder can receive the dividend payout provided they owned the stock before the ex-dividend date.
 Dividends can also be paid in stock, and special dividends are paid irregularly from excess capital.

 Dividends are paid by stocks, mutual funds, exchange-traded funds (ETFs), real estate investment trusts (REITs), and master limited partnerships (MLPs).
 In some cases, the dividends are paid in capital distributions, which is a return of capital.
-There are many reasons why dividends matter to investors.
+There are many reasons why dividends are essential to investors.

 Lump-Sum Investment Strategy